Silpaa/au-todo-app/README.md

 # au-todo-app
-This Application leverages the features of Aurelia framework.
-Using the following features
+This Application leverages the features of Aurelia framework.(HTML,CSS,Aurelia,POUCHDB,ROUTING,PUB/SUB) Using the following features
   1. Promises
   2. CSS Preprocessors